How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 When You Probably Don't Need Court at All

-That's the entire mechanism behind PettyLawsuit.
-We've helped 2,500+ people in exactly this position.
-Our Petty Notices send instantly, and 70% of cases get resolved without going anywhere near a courtroom.
-Sometimes the simple act of sending a formal notice through a legal platform is enough to get the check written.
+That's how PettyLawsuit works.
+We've helped 2,500+ people in exactly this spot.
+Our Petty Notices send instantly.
+70% of cases get resolved without ever going to court.
+Sometimes just sending a formal notice through a legal platform is enough to get a check written.

 Frequently Asked Questions